FAQ on Changes to Academic Requirements

 - 100- and 200-level PE skills courses will be posted as variable credit (zero or one credit) in WebAdvisor and Self-Service.

-- Juniors (Class of 2019) and Seniors (Class of 2018) will continue to take four PE skills courses for 0 credits and earn 1-credit upon completion of their four required courses toward their 113 credits required for graduation.
+- Class of 2019 and earlier will continue to take four PE skills courses for 0 credits and earn 1-credit upon completion of their four required courses toward their 113 credits required for graduation.
 There is no change to the graduation requirement for juniors and seniors.

-- Sophomores (Class of 2020) and First-Years (Class of 2021) will continue to take four PE skills courses for one credit each, toward the 120 credits required for graduation.
+- Class of 2020 and later will continue to take four PE skills courses for one credit each, toward the 120 credits required for graduation.

-The change that affects ALL students is that you are now asked to choose the proper number of credits (0 or 1) in WebAdvisor or Self-Service when you plan your course sections.
-First-Years and Sophomores should pick 1 credit.
-Juniors and Seniors should pick 0 credit.
+The change that affects ALL students is that you are now asked to choose the proper number of credits (0 or 1) when you plan your course sections.
+Classes of 2020 and later should pick 1 credit.
+Class of 2019 should pick 0 credit.

-See the registration helps for selecting variable-credit classes:
+See the registration help for selecting variable-credit classes at wlu.edu/university-registrar/registration/student-planning-registration-help/variable-credit-courses

-Also, Sophomores who have completed zero-credit PE skills courses prior to Fall 2017 have received a credit adjustment equal to the number of PE skills completed and including their average grades in their cumulative GPA.
+Also, Class of 2020 students who have completed zero-credit PE skills courses prior to Fall 2017 have received a credit adjustment equal to the number of PE skills completed and including their average grades in their cumulative GPA.

 New category of Experiential (EXP) courses, required for the classes of 2020, 2021, and beyond.
 All students will have access to EXP-designated courses, but current sophomores and first-years must accumulate four credits of EXP coursework.
 The standards of learning for the EXP designation were approved by the faculty in October 2017 for course proposed by the department and programs, meeting one of the following standards: